Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Preliminaries

 \textbf{Harmful score and fine-tune accuracy}.
 We first show in Figure \ref{pre results} how the safety alignment of the model will be compromised when it is fine-tuned on a mixture of harmful data.
 Here we consider two method, model aligned by SFT (SFT) and non-aligned model, and we fine-tune both of the model with the user data (a mixture of harmful data and the benign fine-tune data).
 Then we measure the harmful score and the fine-tune accuracy of them.

 \begin{itemize}[leftmargin=*] \item \textbf{Harmful score.} The left of the figure shows that the harmful score of both SFT and Non-Aligned substantially increases after fine-tuning on user data with a higher harmful ratio.
-Safety alignment done by SFT makes the model slightly resistant to the fine-tuning attack compared to non-aligned model, but still the resistance seems to be broken when the harmful ratio is sufficiently high. \item \textbf{Fine-tune accuracy.} The right of the figure shows that the fine-tune accuracy of the model are not severely impacted with more harmful data mixed in the fine-tuning data.
+Safety alignment done by SFT makes the model slightly resistant to the fine-tuning attack compared to non-aligned model, but still the resistance seems to be broken when the harmful ratio is sufficiently high. \item \textbf{Fine-tune accuracy.} The right of the figure shows that the fine-tune accuracy is not severely impacted with more harmful data mixed in the fine-tuning data.
 This make the fine-tuning attack even more stealthy as the fine-tuned model achieve almost the same performance for the user task. \end{itemize}

-In summary, this finding justifies that fine-tuning on data with higher ratio of harmful data can increase the harmful score of the model, resulting in the degradation of safety alignment.
+In summary, this finding justifies that the model fine-tuned on a user dataset containing harmful data will compromise safety alignment conducted beforehand, and the safety degradation will be more significant with a higher harmful ratio.
 However, the fine-tune accuracy will not be significantly influenced even though a high ratio of harmful data is mixed in the user data.
 Next we want to track two statistics: \textbf{Alignment loss} and \textbf{hidden embedding drift} to further explain the safety degradation phenomenon.